danielpmichalski/react-performance-optimizations/README.md

 # React Performance Optimizations
-This repository contains step-by-step examples on how to write highly performant React apps.
+This repository contains step-by-step examples on how to write high performance React apps.